 8. Watch for Bears: Black bears live in Shenandoah National Park – follow these guidelines to avoid any negative interactions with a black bear.

-9. Watch for Timber Rattlesnakes and Copperheads: These snakes are poisonous and can sometimes be found hiding within rock crevices or in the middle of a trail – be careful where you put your hands and feet when hiking Old Rag!
+9. Watch for Timber Rattlesnakes and Copperheads: These snakes are poisonous and can sometimes be found hiding within rock crevices or in the middle of a trail.
+Be careful where you put your hands and feet when hiking Old Rag!

 10. Respect Nature: Follow Leave No Trace principles – plan ahead, pack out all trash, avoid disturbing wildlife, be considerate of others, and respect the natural beauty of Shenandoah National Park.